Top 10 Financial Logos: Unveiling the Icons of Money

 - Geometry: A square symbolises stability, while a slash denotes progress or growth.

-- Versatility: The design can be used in different colours and sizes, ranging from small bank cards to large buildings.
+- Versatility: The design can be used in a range of colours and sizes, from small bank cards to large buildings.

 - Recognition: That square and the slash are instantly recognisable even without any words next to them.